danilocid/sivig-php/Includes/plugins/bootstrap-4.4.1/site/docs/4.4/getting-started/contents.md

 ## Bootstrap source code

-The Bootstrap source code download includes the precompiled CSS and JavaScript assets, along with source Sass, JavaScript, and documentation.
-More specifically, it includes the following and more:
+The Bootstrap source code download Includes the precompiled CSS and JavaScript assets, along with source Sass, JavaScript, and documentation.
+More specifically, it Includes the following and more:

 {% highlight plaintext %}
 bootstrap/